-In September 2006, the FASB issued SFAS No. 158, Employers' Accounting for Defined Benefit Pension and Other Post-retirement Plans, an amendment of FASB Statements No. 87, 88, 106 and 132(R) ("SFAS No. 158").
-SFAS No. 158 requires an employer to recognize the funded status of defined benefit pension and other post-retirement benefit plans as an asset or liability.
-SFAS No. 158 also requires the measurement of defined benefit and post-retirement plan assets and obligations at the end of the fiscal year.
-The Company's employees currently participate in Morgan Stanley's pension and other post-retirement plans and SFAS No. 158 is effective for Morgan Stanley as of November 30, 2007.
-Based on information currently available, Morgan Stanley expects to record an after-tax charge of approximately \$200 million to shareholders' equity as of November 30, 2007 upon the adoption of SFAS No. 158.
-Morgan Stanley expects to adopt a fiscal year-end measurement date for its fiscal year ending November 30, 2008.
-However, as these plans are not separately identifiable for the Company, the adoption of SFAS No. 158 by Morgan Stanley would not impact the Company's financial statements.
+In September 2006, the FASB issued SFAS No. 158, Employers' Accounting for Defined Benefit Pension and Other Post-retirement Plans, an amendment of FASB Statements No. 87, 88, 106 and 132(R) ("Statement No. 158").
+Statement No. 158 requires an employer to recognize the funded status of defined benefit pension and other post-retirement benefit plans as an asset or liability.
+Statement No. 158 is effective for the Company as of December 1, 2007.
+Employees of the Company currently participate in Morgan Stanley's pension and other post-retirement plans.
+The Company is still in the process of evaluating Statement No. 158's impact on the Company's consolidated financial statements.